oravapw/mylan/README.md

 - move away from Rails credential storage to .env (more convenient in most situations imho)
 - figure out a production setup with docker (compose), Capistrano can be a bit fragile
 - update to latest Rails (7.1.x as of this writing)
+- add some Capybara tests for the UI (yes, this should have been in at the beginning, but wasn't due to the original use case and timetable)